canonical/netbox/docs/installation/4a-gunicorn.md

 # Gunicorn

+!!! tip
+    This page provides instructions for setting up the [gunicorn](http://gunicorn.org/) WSGI server.
+If you plan to use [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) instead, go [here](./4b-uwsgi.md).

-Like most Django applications, NetBox runs as a [WSGI application](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) behind an HTTP server.
-This documentation shows how to install and configure [gunicorn](http://gunicorn.org/) (which is automatically installed with NetBox) for this role, however other WSGI servers are available and should work similarly well. [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) is a popular alternative.
+NetBox runs as a [WSGI application](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) behind an HTTP server.
+This documentation shows how to install and configure [gunicorn](http://gunicorn.org/) (which is automatically installed with NetBox) for this role, however other WSGI servers are available and should work similarly well.

 ## Configuration

 NetBox ships with a default configuration file for gunicorn.
 To use it, copy `/opt/netbox/contrib/gunicorn.py` to `/opt/netbox/gunicorn.py`.
-(We make a copy of this file rather than pointing to it directly to ensure that any local changes to it do not get overwritten by a future upgrade.)
+(We make a copy of this file rather than pointing to it directly to ensure that any local changes to it do not get overwritten during a future NetBox upgrade.)

 ```no-highlight
 sudo cp /opt/netbox/contrib/gunicorn.py /opt/netbox/gunicorn.py